 (8) Aligned public school with post-secondary and workplace readiness programs and standards. - An educational system in the 21st Century should be seen as a continuum from the public school (prekindergarten through twelve) program through post-secondary education.
 In order to be successful in a global competitive marketplace, learning should be an ongoing, life-long experience.
 Thus, the public schools and the institutions of post-secondary education in West Virginia should create a system of common standards, expectations and accountability.
 Creating such an aligned system will enhance opportunities for success and assure a seamless educational process for West Virginia students; and

 (9) A universal prekindergarten system. - A high-quality, universal prekindergarten system should be readily available to every eligible student.
 The system should promote oral language and preliteracy skills and reduce the deficit of these foundational skills through proactive, early intervention.
 Research indicates that universal prekindergarten systems improve graduation rates, reduce grade level retentions and reduce the number of special education placements.
 Therefore, local school systems should create the supports and provide the resources to assure a quality prekindergarten foundation is available to all eligible students.

 (g) In addition to the policy-oriented objectives set forth in subsection (f) of this section, the plan established pursuant to this section also shall include at least the following performance- oriented objectives:

 (1) All children entering the first grade will be ready for the first grade;

 (2) The performance of students falling in the lowest quartile on national and international measures of student performance will improve by fifty percent;

 (3) Ninety percent of ninth graders will graduate from high school;

-(4) By two thousand twelve, the gap between the county with the lowest college-going rate and the state average as of the effective date of this act will decrease by fifty percent and the college-going rate of the state will equal the college-going rate of the member states of the Southern Regional Education Board; and
+(4) By 2012, the gap between the county with the lowest college-going rate and the state average as of the effective date of this act will decrease by fifty percent and the college-going rate of the state will equal the college-going rate of the member states of the Southern Regional Education Board; and